JupiterOne-Archives/docs-old/docs/integrations/aws.md

 configured to require an `externalId`; this also must be maintained in the instance configuration.

-The detailed setup instructions can be found directly in-app.

-The easiest way to provision the required resources in your AWS account for integrating with JupiterOne is via our pre-built CloudFormation Stack.
-This is available directly in-app to launch into your AWS environment.
-We only require Read-Only, Security Audit access into your account.
-We are only ready resource configurations and do not require access to actual data such as S3 objects.

-The details of this CloudFormation Stack and the access requirements of the AWS role are documented in the public [JupiterOne AWS Integration][1] project on Github.
+Detailed setup instructions and a pre-built CloudFormation Stack are provided in the application and maintained in the public [JupiterOne AWS Integration][1] project on Github.

 [1]: https://github.com/jupiterone-io/jupiterone-aws-integration